emprax/St8-ment/README.md

 ## Coding Guide

 This section emphasizes the important components of the library on behalf of some coding examples.
 Starting with the definition of some of the components in regard to their purpose and location within an application.
-At first the V1 version will be discussed and then the V2 will be compared to the V1 version per section.

-### State
+### State coding

 #### subject